-Through Grants.gov, OVW can confirm when submission began.
-Applicants that start the submission process less than 24 hours before the deadline will not be considered for late submission.
-By beginning the application submission process 24-48 hours before the deadline, applicants should have sufficient time to receive notice of problems with their submissions and make necessary corrections.
+Applicant's DUNS number.
+Grants.gov Applicant Support tracking numbers.
+Other relevant documentation. considered for late submission.
+By beginning the application submission process 24-48 hours before the deadline, applicants should have sufficient time to receive notice of problems with their submissions and make necessary corrections. --- --

-Issue Applicant Action OVW Policy Severe Inclement Weather of Natural Disaster.
-1. Contact the POC for this program at ovw.underserved@usdoj.gov as soon as the applicant is aware of severe weather or a natural or manmade disaster that may impede the submission of an application by the deadline.
+Issue Applicant Action OVW Policy Severe Inclement Weather of Natural Disaster Contact the POC for this program at ovw.transitionalhousing@usdoj.gov as soon as the applicant is aware of severe weather or a natural or manmade disaster that may impede the submission of an application by the deadline.
 The email should include a detailed description of the weather event or natural or manmade disaster.
 A detailed description includes when the event occurred, or is likely to occur, the impacted area, and the specific impact on the applicant and/or partners' ability to submit the application by the deadline (e.g., without power for "x" days, office closed for "x" days).
 If the application is complete and ready for submission at the time the applicant notifies the POC, it should be included with the email.
-2. Applicants impacted by severe weather or a natural or manmade disaster occurring on the deadline must contact OVW within 48 hours after the due date or as soon as communications are restored.
+Applicants impacted by severe weather or a natural or manmade disaster occurring on the deadline must contact OVW within 48 hours after the due date or as soon as communications are restored.
 OVW may not be able to accommodate all requests resulting from severe inclement weather or a natural disaster.